pewresearch/prc-block-library/blocks/form-captcha/README.md

 ## Description

 This captcha is powered by Cloudflare's Turnstile.
 It is a simple captcha that can be used to protect block applications from bots and spam.
-It is conditionally displayed when it's parent and target namespace have a context.captchaHidden value of false, by default most applications will have this set to true.
+It is conditionally displayed when it's parent and target namespace have a `context.captchaHidden` value of `false`, by default most applications will have this set to `true`.

 Upon successful completion of the captcha, the challenge token will be returned back to the targetnamespace at `context.captchaToken` which you should further validate in your rest request.
 See `\PRC\Platform\Mailchimp->verify_captcha()` for an example of how to validate the captcha token.

 ## Instructions

-Drop block in block application, set the targetnamespace attribute in the PRC Interactiity API panel.
-This will be the namespace of the parent block that will control the captcha visibility.
-It is incumbent upon the parent block to handle toggling the block on|off and further validation of the returned challenge token.
+op block in block application, set the targetnamespace attribute in the PRC Interactiity API panel.
+This will be the namespace of the parent block that will control the captcha visibility. **It is incumbent upon the parent block to handle toggling the block on|off and further validation of the returned challenge token.**

 ## Frequently Asked Questions